 For scissor lifts, there are the ANSI A92.6 safety specifications, and for the boom lifts, there are the ANSI A92.5 safety specifications.
 The user needs to read these specifications.
 Even if you use a machine for just a day, you are responsible for the safe operation of that machine.
 The safety decals and operating manual provide you with information about the basic safety features of the unit.
 They show you how to use the equipment in the right way.

 When you buy a new lift, the manuals and decals are there for you.
 On the loft itself, you should find the manual.
 When you buy a used lift, you need to ensure that the manual is included with the lift and that the important decals haven't been removed or painted over.

-There can be user error even if the safety features are followed.
-The machines gave other safety features that can prevent aerial lift accident such as the following:
+There can be user errors even if the safety features are followed.
+The machines gave other safety features that can prevent aerial lift accidents such as the following: